kspe/js-async-loader/README.md

 No additional library.
 No additional HTTP request.
 Just a little inline script.

-Ideal for Google page speed test.
+Ideal for Google PageSpeed test.

 ## Example